MSRConnections/Azure-training-course/Day 1/3. HOL Windows Azure Virtual Machines/HOL.md

 	_Start IPython Notebook_

-1. Navigate your browser to https://\<vm-name>.cloudapp.net.
+1. Navigate your browser (from your own machine, not the VM) to https://\<vm-name>.cloudapp.net.
 Make sure that you use https and not http.
 You will see a warning that the certificate is not signed.
 Since this is your own certificate, you can safely ignore this warning.
 After ignoring it, you should see the login screen:

 	![IPython Notebook Main Page](images/vm-linux-python-login-page.png)